vt-aoe-nanosat-avionics/tab/DOCUMENTATION.md

 ### <a name="bootloader-power"></a> Bootloader Power

-This command instructs the bootloader to
+This command instructs the bootloader to change the power mode it is operating in
 * Name: `bootloader_power`
 * Required parameters: Power Mode
 * Reply: